 Farewell to our Gansu Bus Driver & Tour Guide

 Our bus stopped at the bus bay which is about 5 to 10 mins walk to Liuyuan Station.
-We unloaded all our belonging as we are going to bid farewell to our tour guide and bus driver from Gansu who were with us for the past 5 days.
+We unloaded all our belonging as we are going to bid farewell to our tour guide and bus driver from Gansu who was with us for the past 5 days.
 The weather was super hot and I did not see a single tree.
 We walked under the hot sun for less than 10 mins then finally reached Liuyuan Station.

-Liuyuan belongs to Gansu in territory and the passenger is mainly taking Dunhuang as the destination, but its transportation business is under the jurisdiction of the Urumqi Railway Bureau.
+Liuyuan belongs to Gansu in the territory and the passenger is mainly taking Dunhuang as the destination, but its transportation business is under the jurisdiction of the Urumqi Railway Bureau.
 So you will expect a lot of security check in this station!

 Security Checks Is Tight at Liuyuan Station

 Before entering the station, all bags small or big suitcases needed to go through the security checks.
 No knives or sharp objects, not even Swiss knife are allowed in ANY of your bags!
 Not even in your big suitcase!
 If the security scan detected any sharp objects, the security officer will ask you to open your big suitcase and dig out the item, so you end up wasting time doing so.
 My suggestion is to leave the sharp objects behind and don’t bring it with you.
-I left my Swiss knife at the bus.
+I left my Swiss knife on the bus.

 Arrive Early is the Key